Llyn Llydaw: History

 Llyn Llydaw is the largest of the three lakes on Snowdon's eastern flank.
 Higher up lies Glaslyn, and lower down lies Llyn Teyrn.

 In 1905, a 2 km pipeline was built from the lake into the valley below.
-Water from the lake powers the Cwm Dyli hydro-electric power station 320 m below.
-The pipeline and power station continue to operate in 2019.
+Water from the lake powers the Cwm Dyli hydroelectric power station 320 m below.
+The pipeline and power station continue to operate.

 Popular culture

 The lake featured in Robson Green's Wild Swimming Adventure (ITV December 2009), chosen because it is claimed to be the coldest lake in Britain.
-Green's website states that the water was 7° Celsius.
+Green's website states that the water was 7 °C.